yunkepeng/nimpl_sofun_inputs/NPP_sites/NPP_data.md

 ## Statistical models for carbon allocation and N cycle
 ### Author: Yunke Peng

 ###### The data has provided a global dataset of carbon allocations (at different compartments), plant functional traits, soil traits and climate variables.
 It includes 672 samples, 200 sites overall.
+The variable name and unit below, are relevant to these four csv, beacuse we used these 4 csv as a start of NPP statistical model analysis.
+* NPP_SaraVicca <- read.csv(file="~/data/NPP_Yunke/NPP_SaraVicca/NPP_SaraVicca.csv")
+* NPP_Malhi <- read.csv(file="~/data/NPP_Yunke/NPP_Malhi/NPP_Malhi.csv")
+* NPP_Keith <- read.csv(file="~/data/NPP_Yunke/NPP_Keith/NPP_Keith.csv")
+* NPP_Forc <- read.csv(file="~/data/NPP_Yunke/NPP_ForC/NPP_ForC.csv")

+###### within ~/data/NPP_Yunke, NPP_statistical_model.Rmd shows how NPP/GPP, ANPP/GPP, ANPP-foliage/ANPP was predicted, based on input site-based carbon allocation, climate and soil data.
+Then, for subfiles: climate/ included all necessary climate input of samples, as predicted from geographically weighted regressions in R. NPP_Forc/; NPP_Keith/; NPP_Malhi/; NPP_Saravicca/ included 4 NPP original data sources.
+Within each of them, it has included orig/ that stores original data, and also included code or readme detailing how original data was restructered or subsetted, before the start-up of NPP model.
+Then, four csv files above, are the dataframe that prepared as a start-up of NPP models.

 ###### The original reference of dataset included:
 * Terra A-P project database (organized by Dr. Sara Vicca and updated by Dr. Keith Bloomfield; non-public)
 * Malhi et al. 2011 Phil.
 Trans.
 R. Soc.
 B. (public available)
 * Malhi et al. 2017 New Phytologist (public available)
 * ForC dataset -  https://github.com/forc-db/ForC (public available)

-###### Pre-processing: In NPP/GPP analysis, there was one sample (see site: TRU08) indicating higher TNPP_1 (total NPP) than GPP, which is not reasonable.
-This sample was therefore considered as NA in this analysis.

 ### Variables
 #### Measured biomass production